Frequently Asked Questions About Epoxy

 Yes, all of our epoxies cure to a crystal-clear finish.
 We also sell a line of WiseColor powdered colorants and WiseGlow glow in the dark colorants to add tint to our DEEP Pour epoxy.

-WiseBond® DEEP Pour Epoxy is VOC-Free.
-We do not have FDA approval certifying direct, long-term contact with food, however once epoxy is fully cured for 30 days, it is an inert plastic and should be fine for incidental exposure to food.
+WiseBond® Epoxies are 100% solids and VOC-Free.
+Once epoxy is mixed properly according to the instructions and fully cured for 30 days, it is an inert plastic.
 It is not antimicrobial.
 Epoxy is not safe to ingest (liquid or cured).
 Do not cut on or prepare raw food on epoxy surfaces.

 If you are a woodworker, lumber yard or in the business of custom wood tables and furniture working with epoxy, we have a solution for you!